 The content of the tables and figures should be in a Times New Roman font size 10.
 For tables and figures, the maximum width and height is 14 cm and 20 cm, respectively.
 Photos or pictures in the figures should have a minimum resolution of 300 dpi.
 The authors can use color art in tables and figures free of charge.
 Tables should not contain vertical lines.
 Figure parts are to be denoted by lowercase letters (a, b, c …).
 Do not include titles or captions within your figures.

-The references should only include works that are cited in the article and that are published or accepted for publication.
+The references should only include works that are cited in the manuscript and that are published or accepted for publication.
 Unpublished results and information obtained through articles and personal communications are not recommended for use as the reference.
 Printed stage in the resources, if any, should be given a DOI number.
 All references must be numbered consecutively and citations of references in text should be identified using numbers in square brackets (e.g., “as discussed by Smith ”; “as discussed elsewhere [9, 10]”).

 All references cited and reference’s name of the author, journal name/book title, section title/article title, year of publication, volume number/book chapters and paging should be available.
 Abbreviated journal names and book titles can be used in references.